Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Findings

 For a bank's other (non-GLBA) privacy policies, we focused on what kind of third-party sharing for marketing practices are described and which data types are referenced in these statements.
 We found that the phrasing of third-party sharing disclosures rarely reflected legal distinctions in a way that would be meaningful or recognizable to consumers.
 For example, ``personal information'' is used in data-sharing statements across GLBA, general, mobile, and CCPA policies, yet the associated meaning differs based on definitions given in other places in those documents.
 We captured data types just as they are presented, since consumers are unlikely to recognize and distinguish associated legal nuances~\cite{chen2021fighting}.
-Similarly, banks' general privacy policies often used broad terms like “partners,” “service providers,” or “contractors” without explicitly defining them as external, third parties or naming specific entities.
+Similarly, banks' general privacy policies often used broad terms like ``partners,'' ``service providers,'' or ``contractors'' without explicitly defining them as external, third parties or naming specific entities.
 However, these terms all suggest third-party relationships.

 Thus, for the purpose of comparing across policies, we created statement categories based on whether a third-party sharing statement refers to personal information in general or to a specific data type, and whether it indicates sharing with external entities for marketing-related purposes.
 These categories include both statements allowing/describing third-party sharing (``yes'') and explicitly denying sharing (``no'').
-However, in contrast to GLBA disclosures that require explicit ``no'' statements, most banks' policies are silent on sharing practices the bank presumably does not engage in.
-Appendix~\ref{appendix:disclosure-categories} provides examples for each of the sharing statement types discussed below.
-We treat marketing and advertising as similar purposes, hereafter referred to as marketing.
+However, in contrast to GLBA disclosures that require explicit ``no'' statements, most banks' policies are silent on sharing practices that the bank presumably does not engage in.\footnote{See examples of the sharing statement types in our Zenodo repository: \url{https://doi.org/10.5281/zenodo.17014519}} We treat marketing and advertising as similar purposes, hereafter referred to as marketing.